Team building activities with real impact: how to measure their effectiveness

 Why it is important to measure the impact of team building

-Measuring the impact of team building activities is not a matter of control, but of strategic talent management.
+Measuring the impact of team building activities is not about control, but about strategic talent management.
 Every action taken within an organization should have a clear purpose and, above all, a way to verify if that purpose is being fulfilled.

 When team dynamics are conceived as something symbolic—a way to "motivate" without measuring results—the risk arises of investing time and resources in initiatives that do not generate tangible change.
 The lack of follow-up can lead to: